NgiapPuoyKoh/ai-chat-annotator/TESTING.md

 Future Enhancement:
 Need to determine how to secure sessions to render to the user and moderators engaged in the active conversation.

+## Active Sessions cannot be resumed after logging out.

+Issue: Session information is not preserved for active conversations on logout.

+Future Enhancement:
+Need to implement a solution to store and resume active conversations

 <br>

 ## Code Refactoring